leportella/studies/DataScience/Concepts.md

 Regardless of what we are trying to measure, the qualities that make a good measure of a scientific concept are high reliability, absece of bias, loew cost, practicality, objectivity, high acceptance and high concept validity.
 Precision or reliability refers to the reproducibility of repeated measurements, while bias refers to how far the average of many measurements is from the true value.

+Variables can be divided regarding their roles (explanatory or outcome variables) or by its statistical type

 ## Small Dictionary